souvikkkk/Accident/README.md

 ## 📌 **Project Overview**

-The **AI Accident Detection and Prediction System** is designed to improve road safety by detecting accidents in real time using deep learning and image processing.
+The **AI Accident Detection and Alert System** is designed to improve road safety by detecting accidents in real time using deep learning and image processing.
 The system processes video frames, detects vehicles, analyzes their movement, and predicts accident-prone scenarios.
 It can run on:

 - 📹 Video files